http4s/http4s/docs/contributing.md

 http4s is licensed under the [Apache License 2.0].
 Opening a pull request signifies your consent to license your contributions under the Apache License 2.0.

+As AI coding agents cannot consent to license contributions, pull requests containing commits co-authored by such tools are not accepted.

 [Apache License 2.0]: https://www.apache.org/licenses/LICENSE-2.0.html